john-odonnell/katacoda-scenarios/new-scenario-template/3_configure_authenticator.md

 # Configure the Kubernetes Authenticator

-Next, we will configure the Kubernetes Authenticator, and an identity
+Next, we will enable and configure the Kubernetes Authenticator, and establish an identity in Conjur to authenticate the application.

-Next, deploy a Conjur CLI pod, and load policy to setup the Conjur Kubernetes Authenticator.
+First, deploy a Conjur CLI pod, and load policy to setup the Conjur Kubernetes Authenticator.

 Deploy a Conjur CLI pod to the recently created Conjur namespace:
 ```
 cat <<EOF | kubectl apply -n conjur-oss -f -
 apiVersion: apps/v1